 When you have a dimension that contains many members and your source data doesn’t include a hierarchy structure, grouping can provide a summarized view of the data.
 You can manually group items from headers or multi-select marks in a chart.
 Tableau also provides a menu option with a fuzzy search that will help your group by searching strings in large lists of values.
 You can even group by selecting marks in a view.
 If you need to work with data that isn’t structured the way you want it, grouping allows you to build that structure within Tableau.

-[Related Article - Tableau Case Statements]
+|Related Article - Tableau Case Statements|

-Below diagram includes a bar chart that compares product sub-categories within each product category.
+The below diagram includes a bar chart that compares product sub-categories within each product category.
 The office supplies dimension has too many small members with very low sales values.
 Grouping the six smallest categories in office supplies into a single (ad hoc) category creates a grouping that is more comparable to the other sub-categories.

 There are three ways to group headings.
 The easiest way is to click on the paper clip icon in the Tooltips that appears when you multi-select the headers.
 The second way is to right-click after selecting the headings and pick the Group option on the menu.
 One final option is available via the paper clip icon in the toolbar.

 After creating the group, all six members will be combined into a single bar.
 The name that appears in the heading will be a concatenated list of the individual headings.
 To rename the combined list heading, right-click while pointing at the new group, choose edit alias, and type in a shorter name.
 The example group will be called (Other offices).
-Below diagram shows the new group and group name.
+The below diagram shows the new group and group name.
 Now each category includes four members.
-Eliminating the tiny bars seen in below diagram is difficult to see and compare.
+Eliminating the tiny bars seen in the below diagram is difficult to see and compare.

 You can also create groups by selecting marks in the worksheet.
 This method is a great way to highlight items of interest when you are performing ad hoc analysis.
 In the below diagram, you see a cluster of marks that have been selected.